mdbachman/Distraction-Decision-making/README.md

 # Distraction-Decision-making
   Code repository for this code.
   Author: Matthew D. Bachman, matthewdbachman@gmail.com
   Licensed under the MIT license.
-Last update: August 13th, 2025.
+Last update: June 25th, 2026.

 ## Table of contents
   1). "taskFiles", which holds the scripts used to run the actual experiment.